 Recently, the U.S. Department of Veterans Affairs released its January 2018 veterans disability benefits statistics report.
-Our update below notes any significant changes over the past 30 days to the VA claims inventory and backlog numbers.
+Our update below notes any significant changes during the past 30 days to the VA claims inventory and backlog numbers.

 January 2018 Veterans Disability Benefits Statistics: Claims Inventory Status